Ranger Suárez: 2023

 On January 13, 2023, Suárez agreed to a one-year, $2.95 million contract with the Phillies for the 2023 season, avoiding salary arbitration.

-In the 2023 regular season, Suárez had a record of 4-6 with a 4.18 ERA over 22 starts and 125 innings pitched with 119 strikeouts.
+In the 2023 regular season, Suárez had a record of 4–6 with a 4.18 ERA over 22 starts and 125 innings pitched with 119 strikeouts.

 In the 2023 National League Division Series against the Atlanta Braves, Suárez would start in both Games 1 and 4, in both games matching up with Braves pitcher Spencer Strider.
 In Game 1, he pitched 3.2 innings, only giving up 1 hit and recording 4 strikeouts.
-In Game 4, Suárez recorded a victory, pitching 5 innings and giving up only 1 earned run in a 3-1 series-clinching victory.
+In Game 4, Suárez recorded a victory, pitching 5 innings and giving up only 1 earned run in a 3–1 series-clinching victory.

 2024

 Suárez was named the National League Pitcher of the Month for March/April 2024.
 During that period, Suárez won all six of his starts with a 0.63 WHIP, a 1.32 ERA in 41 innings pitched, and a complete game shutout against the Colorado Rockies.
 Suárez was then elected to make his first All-Star appearance, but backed out due to back soreness.

-In the 2024 regular season, Suárez had a record of 12-8 with a 3.46 ERA over 27 starts and 150.2 innings pitched with 145 strikeouts.
+In the 2024 regular season, Suárez had a record of 12–8 with a 3.46 ERA over 27 starts and 150.2 innings pitched with 145 strikeouts.

 2025

-In the 2025 regular season, Suárez had a record of 12-8 with a 3.20 ERA over 26 starts and 157.1 innings pitched with 151 strikeouts.
+In the 2025 regular season, Suárez had a record of 12–8 with a 3.20 ERA over 26 starts and 157 1/3 innings pitched with 151 strikeouts.

 In the 2025 National League Division Series against the Los Angeles Dodgers, Suárez played as a relief pitcher in Game 3, matching up with Dodgers pitcher Yoshinobu Yamamoto.
-In the game, he pitched 5 innings, only giving up one hit and one run while recording 4 strikeouts in an 8-4 victory.
+In the game, he pitched 5 innings, only giving up one hit and one run while recording 4 strikeouts in an 8–2 victory.
 After the postseason, Suárez became a free agent.

+Boston Red Sox

+On January 21, 2026, Suárez signed a five-year, $130 million contract with the Boston Red Sox.
+Suárez was selected to the 2026 MLB All-Star Game in his first season on the team after recording a 2.94 ERA over 16 starts.